-In all instances of cancellations due to weather, a message will be sent via Email to all students and faculty.

-During the week: When Montachusett Regional Vocational Technical School classes are canceled, the Practical Nursing evening classes and clinical practice are canceled.
+In all instances of cancellations due to weather, a message will be sent via email to all students and faculty.
+During the week: When Monty Tech classes are canceled, the Practical Nursing evening classes and clinical practice are canceled.
 During the day, if the weather conditions change drastically necessitating the cancellation of the Practical Nursing evening classes, the decision will be made no later than 2:00 pm.
-For cancellation details, after hours or on weekends, an email or text message will be provided or a faculty/student telephone/text tree will be initiated by the Practical Nursing Director.
+For cancellation details, after hours or on weekends, an email will be provided by the Practical Nursing Director.